EA-Wardie/data-grid-laravel/README.md

 ### ColumnDefinition

-The `ColumnDefintion` class is used to define advanced columns for your data grid.
+The `ColumnDefinition` class is used to define advanced columns for your data grid.
 The `ColumnDefinition` instance can take the following property functions:

 #### `avatar(identifier, preview)`